Want to put your commitment to sustainability front and center with customers? Then give them products that can be easily recycled.

 Wal-Mart's program launched in 2019, with a $30 gift card given in change for seats.

 Patagonia, Madewell, and Best Buy also offer recycle-for-a-rebate programs.
 Each is crafted to give their customers an incentive to recycle the old stuff (and perhaps find something gently used to replace it).

 Even better, the technology to help facilitate these incentives is exploding.

-Radio-frequency identification, or RFID, can be used to track items that are returned, as well as collect information about them, such as what the item is made of.
+Radio-frequency identification, or RFID, can be used to track items that are returned and collect information about them, such as what the item is made of.
 Blockchain can be used to create a safe and secure rewards system.
-And trust me, a deep dive of these digital solutions alone would be its own book.
+And trust me, a deep dive into these digital solutions alone would be its own book.

 In the future, we'll revisit and expand on this topic.
 But for now, remember it'll only become easier to use technology—and take other creative steps—to support recycling and become more circular.

 In the future, we'll take a closer look at new business models that are making it easier and easier to extend the life of products that consumers no longer need.